learn-co-curriculum/phase-1-method-types/README.md

 ```

 It turns out, however, there are four different types of methods we can write in
+a `class`: the standard 'instance' method we've seen already, _static_, getter
-a `class`.
-Each of these behaves differently, and this variety provides us with
+and setter methods.
+Each of these behaves differently, and this variety provides
-flexibility in how we want our `class`es to behave.
+us with flexibility in how we design the behaviors of our `class`es.

 In this lesson, we're going to briefly look at each type of method and consider
 some use cases for each.